-With the success of Emmerdale to his credit, he was thrilled to be asked onto more TV shows as both supporting artiste and as a credited actor.
-More recently Chris appeared alongside Sue Nicholls in ITV's number one show "Coronation Street" as well as supporting Robson Green in a Christmas comedy for ITV.
+Following his success in 'Emmerdale' Chris was delighted to be asked to appear in more TV shows as both supporting artiste and as a credited actor.
+More recently Chris appeared alongside Sue Nicholls in the UK's number one rated show 'Coronation Street' as well as supporting Robson Green in a Christmas comedy for ITV.

-Chris' own unique style has since brought him back to Blackpool, or, as he fondly calls it "La Pool En Noir" .
-Much of the 2000s and 2010s saw him as the main star at 'KAOS' a club in the town's main gay area.
+Chris' own unique style has since brought him to his second home, Blackpool, or as he fondly calls it 'Le Pool en Noir'.
+Much of the 2000s and 2010s saw him as the main star of 'Kaos' in the town's main gay area.
 Chris received a major boost when he was asked to star in Lytham's main pantomime at the Lowther Theatre.
 He starred as Widow Twanky in the hit production of 'Aladdin'.

-Chris continues to perform in both Gay and Straight venues throughout the UK.
+Chris continues to perform in venues throughout the UK.
 With such an impressive resume it is clear why.
 If you would be interested in featuring Chris in your next event plase visit the booking page